 This was Paul’s way of saying, “I love you.”
 The word “affection” means the inward parts.
 Metaphorically it means the seat of feelings.
 Paul had deep feelings for the Philippians.
 In fact, he had the same feelings that Jesus Himself had for them!
 They evidently knew that Jesus had a deep inner love for them.
 Now Paul wanted them to know that he had that same love for them.
 No wonder he took a solemn oath to prove it.

-It was Paul’s desire to accurately communicate his love for the Philippians.
+Paul desired to communicate his love for the Philippians accurately.

 Paul felt it necessary to disclose his heart for the Philippians.
 Do you have a dedication to tell those close to you that you love them?
 To what extremity will you go to do this?